|Germany vs Turkey, Mesut Özil vs|

 RB: Ümit Davala (Turkey)

-Born in Germany, he played mainly in Turkey before joining Galatasaray in 1996.
+Born in Germany, Ümit Davala played mainly in Turkey before joining Galatasaray in 1996.
 He was a part of their UEFA Cup and UEFA Super Cup winning team in 2000.
 He also had stints with both AC Milan and Inter Milan, but never played a single game for Inter Milan.
-He was capped 41 times.
-He was in the squad of Euro 2000 and the 2002 World Cup.
+He was capped 41 times for Turkey between 1996 and 2004.
+He was on the squad of Euro 2000 and the 2002 World Cup.

 CB: Ömer Toprak (Turkey)

 Toprak began his career with TSB Ravensburg in 1994.
 In 2001 he moved to FV Ravensburg.
 He was signed by SC Freiburg in 2005.
 He signed his first professional contract in the summer of 2008.
 In his first professional season, he featured in 26 league games and scored 4 goals as Freiburg won the 2.
 Bundesliga title.
 He was capped by Germany for Under-19.
 In 2011, he was capped by Turkey.

 Born in Turkey, Mustafa Dogan started with KFC Uerdingen 05 in 1994.
 In 1996, Doğan transferred to Fenerbahçe SK.
 He stayed there for seven years, the first five as a starter, then switched back to Germany, signing with FC Köln.
 On 18 October 2003.
 In 2005, he joined Beşiktaş J.K.
 Dogan was capped twice for Germany.